semidark/kicli/docs/implementation-plan.md

 ## Contribution Flow

 - Track status with checkboxes in this file.
-- Open issues for features, bugs, and clarifications.
-- Always branch from latest `main`, follow naming conventions.
-- Submit PRs with clear, descriptive titles; link to relevant issues.
 - All code must be formatted (`go fmt`) and include tests if adding non-trivial behavior.

 See [CONTRIBUTING.md](../CONTRIBUTING.md).